-As the winners of the 2014 Design is …Award Market Award, Shaw Contract Group winning firms interviewed as part of a section of Shaw Contract Group blog which will last a year.
-Throughout the year, readers can learn more about the 40 winning projects and the individuals who perform them.
+As the winners of the 2015 Design Is…Award Market Award, Shaw Contract Group winning firms interviewed as part of a section of Shaw Contract Group blog.
+Throughout the year, readers can learn more about the winning projects.
 These are their stories.

 Describe this project in one word.
+African.

 Design is a process.
 Explain your journey.
+To Follow.

 What are the most important lessons you’ve learned through this project that you’d want to share with the designers of tomorrow?
 Collaboration is key.
 Harnessing the creative energy of South African designers result in a rich and layered interior story.
 The collaborative process of infusing spaces with pieces challenge me as a designer to become a designer curator.
 The process added extraordinary value to the end product and allowed the true creative spirit of South Africa into the spaces.